-Simple and honest, here are a few tips to help visitors and locals blend harmoniously.
+Simple and honest, here are a few tips for Maui visitors to help you and the locals blend harmoniously.
 Island lifestyle is a whole other way of living.
 It’s all about sharing Aloha even in the smallest of things.
 If you are already here – E Komo May (welcome!).
 If you are planning your trip or merely entertaining the idea – let us begin by saying E Kipa Mai (come visit!).
 The following suggestions are two-fold: they will help us, and they will help you — locals respond kindly to shared Aloha!

 Relax and slow down… We’re on island time and that means we take our time – with everything!
 Honestly, if you take a deep breath, slow down, and leave the hurry, hurry, hustle behind you will find that your time here seems to pass by a little more slowly.
 If you rush and pack your days full your time will seem to fly by and no one wants that, after all, you worked hard to get here!
 Take a few lazy days and lay on our sugar cookie beaches, listen to the surf and the whisper of the palms and feel the soul of the island.

 Aloha on the Road: Please do not drive like you are on your way to a fire!
 Forget you have a horn, honking is not nice Aloha.
 If you want to look at something beautiful, which happens a lot, pull over so as not to cause sudden stop accidents.